drprotoon/siz/DEPLOYMENT.md

    - Added buildCommand to use the vercel-build script
    - Maintained proper routing configuration

-3. Created serverless API functions for Vercel:
+3. Created serverless API functions for Vercel with Supabase integration:
    - Added dedicated API handlers for authentication, products, and categories
    - Implemented proper CORS support with preflight handling
+   - Integrated with Supabase database for real data
-   - Created mock data for testing and demonstration
+   - Added fallback to mock data when Supabase is not configured
    - Fixed login and product fetching functionality

 4. Simplified `server/vercel.ts` for better compatibility